 The survey results for FY2022 (response rate 81%) showed a 79% satisfaction rate, an 8.5% improvement from the previous survey.
-We believe that the Town Hall Meetings, which we started in FY2021, have led to an improver in the work environment through enhanced empathy with the attitude o management communicating with employees and with management's and actions.
+We believe that the Town Hall Meetings, which we started in FY2021, have led to an improvement in the work environment through enhanced empathy with the attitude of management communicating with employees and with management's words and actions.

-In addition, results of survey items such as "comfortable working syste provided" and "diverse working styles are available" improved significantly the previous survey.
+In addition, results of survey items such as "comfortable working systems are provided" and "diverse working styles are available" improved significantly from the previous survey.

-We will continue to provide opportunities for dialogue with employee work to further improve our business environment.
+We will continue to provide opportunities for dialogue with employees and work to further improve our business environment.